docker-hy/docker-hy.github.io/part0.md

 ### Grading ##

-Passing this course requires you to do the required exercises for each credit.
+Passing this course requires you to do the exercises for each part.
+This equals to every exercise except one for each part.
+Some of the exercises are mandatory and can not be skipped.
 This course is worth 1-3 credits depending on the completed parts.
 Completing part 1 gives you 1 credit.
 Completing parts 1 and 2 is worth 2 credits.
 Completing all of the parts will grant you 3 credits.

 ### Learning objectives ###